Primordial black holes and inflation from double-well potentials: Inflation with double-well potentials

 The position of the peak is roughly determined by the duration of the first phase of SR inflation during which the CMB spectrum is generated.
 In the double-well models considered here, inflation always briefly stops as the field rolls through the global minimum.
 We will denote the duration of the first inflationary phase in $e$-folds by $N_{\rm I}$.
 To produce PBHs, the inflaton must typically slow down during a USR-like phase and enter a second phase of SR (or CR) inflation.
 The duration of the second phase of inflation will be denoted by $N_{\rm II}$.
 It includes the duration of the USR phase.

 We will focus on models that would produce PBHs in the asteroid mass window $10^{17}-10^{22}\ \rm g$~\cite{Laha:2020ivk, Niikura:2017zjd}, where they can constitute all DM without clashing with existing constraints.
 This window corresponds to comoving scales in the range $k = (5\times 10^{12} - 5\times 10^{14})\ \Mpc^{-1}$ which exit the Hubble horizon $31-37$ $e$-folds after the CMB pivot scale.
 Assuming a typical total of 55 $e$-folds of inflation, we thus require an additional $18-24$ $e$-folds between the end of inflation and the creation of the enhanced feature in the power spectrum.
 All in all, we are looking for models with \be N_{\rm I} \in (31, 37)\,, \qquad N_{\rm II} \approx 55 - N_{\rm I} \in (18, 24)\, . \ee The second phase of inflation can, however, be much shorter in the case where the total duration of inflation is small, for instance, due to a low scale of inflation or modified early universe cosmologies.
+These estimates are affected by uncertainties in the total number of $e$-folds which depend on the details of reheating as well as on other potential non-standard cosmological epochs in the Early Universe.
+The total number of $e$-folds in the example scenarios considered here vary in the range $N_{\rm I} + N_{\rm II} \in [51, 57]$\footnote{A standard computation of the total number of $e$-folds (see \eg~Eq.~(47) in \cite{Planck:2018jri}) with a flat potential and an instant reheating into the Standard Model d.o.f.s yields $N\approx 55.9$ in our example cases with $r\approx0.015$ (see Table~\ref{tab:benchamrk_pts}).
+Relaxing these assumptions lets $N$ vary by multiple $e$-folds.
+For example, $N$ can be lowered by assuming a period of dust-like reheating with an equation of state parameter $w=0$ ($20$ e-folds of reheating yields $N\approx 50.9$), and it can be increased with a period kination, where $w=1$ ($3$ $e$-folds of kination yields $N\approx 57.4$).}.